autokey/autokey/Beginners-Guide.md

 - **script** - a small program written in Python.
 It can start other programs, send commands to a running window, re-size your window, reposition your cursor after execution, etc.
 - **tray menu** - pop-up menu that appears when the AutoKey icon is clicked.
 - **triggers** - hotkeys and typed abbreviations.
+- **macro** - A special `<tag>` that can be placed inside a phrase, turning the phrase into a dynamic phrase.
+Upon phrase expansion, the tags are replaced with text.
+For example, the `date` tag is replaced with the current date and time.
+For details, see [Dynamic Phrases, Using Macros as placeholders in Phrases](../Dynamic-Phrases,-Using-Macros-as-placeholders-in-Phrases)

 ## Why Would You Use AutoKey And What Does It Do For You?